tytot/tytot/README.md

 </p>

 ## :mortar_board: Daily Trivia!
-*Updated 8/23/2020 at 12:00 AM*
+*Updated 8/24/2020 at 12:00 AM*
-### What term describes a tribe that has no set homeland and wanders from place to place?
+### To ward off bad luck, what do many people do to wood?
 <details>
 <summary>
-Nomadic
+knock on it
 </summary>

 :heavy_check_mark: *Correct!*
 </details>
 <details>
 <summary>
-Pedantic
+kiss it
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Schematic
+thank it
 </summary>

 :x: *Wrong...*
 </details>
 <details>
 <summary>
-Cathartic
+scratch it
 </summary>

 :x: *Wrong...*